smizell/restfuljson/index.md

 ## Overview

-For JSON formats conforming to [RFC 7159](https://tools.ietf.org/html/rfc7159), apply the following guidelines:
+For JSON formats conforming to [RFC 7159][], apply the following guidelines:

 1. JSON objects MAY include a `url` property to indicate a link to itself
 2. JSON objects MAY append `_url` to properties to indicate related links

-All URLs SHOULD conform to [RFC 3986](https://tools.ietf.org/html/rfc3986).
+All URLs SHOULD conform to [RFC 3986][].
 API providers MAY use camel case rather than snake case where applicable.
+A profile link conforming to [RFC 6906][], as indicated with either a property name of `profile_url` or `profileUrl`, MAY be used to link to additional documentation about the resource.

+The media
-The media type `application/vnd.restful+json` has been registered for this design pattern.
+type `application/vnd.restful+json` has been registered for this design pattern.

 ### Example